NEWS

 Although it was a short time, this interaction between Isaac and the children as "Reds Sensei" was surely a meaningful one for both of them.
 We hope that this experience will inspire the children to move forward towards their own dreams.

-"Children represent the future, so it was a truly wonderful time.
-I was able to share this time with the children and really gained energy from it.
-I hope that the children today will come to Saitama Stadium, and that they will continue to dream big like children and continue to work hard at what they want to do."
+"Children are symbols of the future, so this was a truly wonderful time.
+I myself was able to share this time with the children and received a lot of energy.
+I hope that the children who came today will come to Saitama Stadium, and that they will continue to dream big like children and work hard to do what they want to do."

 [Urawa Reds Official Media (URD:OM)]